 Similarly, if you need to drop out of the intensive, I may offer the remaining missed classes as a credit towards a future year, herbal consultation, or other classes I may offer.
 I ask that you speak with me if you need to drop out for any reason so we can discuss these options.
 Such credits are offered at my sole personal discretion.
 I do my best to make things work for people, so make sure to be in open communication with me and we can likely work something out.

 Other than the cost of the intensive, I ask that you purchase a copy of each of the required books (estimated at ~$60-100 for all books combined).
 Other than that you may find yourself spending money on basic medicine making supplies and herbs.
 This is not required, but I anticipate it is something you should account for, because once you start learning, you will definitely want to try making some potions at home.
 As a part of the intensive, I provide some recommendations for some cheap medicine making tools and supplies.

 You should also account for travel expenses to and from classes and plant walks.
 Plant walks may be as far as 1.5 hours from the city driving and some parks may require entry fees (typically $5-15 for a day).
 For this reason I highly encourage carpooling to plant walks and splitting gas and entry fee costs.

-I’ve been a teacher in different overlapping capacities for about a decade now: 4 of those years as a small-group facilitator for an adult education non-profit, seven of those years teaching in a University setting, and three of those years in teaching herbalism, medicine making and ecology.
+I’ve been a teacher in different overlapping capacities for over a decade now: 4 of those years as a small-group facilitator for an adult education non-profit, 8 of those years teaching in a University setting, and 4 of those years in teaching herbalism, medicine making and ecology.
 In this time I’ve learned that I’m not here to reach everybody, and I am definitely not the right teacher for everyone.